MohammadKeshtegar/pitpac/README.md

 pip install -r requirements.txt
 ```

-And this should install all the nessecary packages for you.
+And this should install all the necessary packages for you.

-_Notes_:

-1. For extracting text from image, i used pytesseract packges which is an OCR tool for recongnizing and reading text in images.
-Besides this package you need to install tesseract it self in your machine, so then you can use this package in your app.

-2. If you ran it the via terminal and faced these errors
+## Notes

+1. ### Text Extraction:

+   Pitpac uses the pytesseract package for OCR, which requires Tesseract to be installed on your system.
+Installation instructions:

+   - Windows: Download and install from Tesseract at UB Mannheim.
+   - Linux: Run sudo apt-get install tesseract-ocr.
+   - macOS: Run brew install tesseract.

+   Note: The OCR feature may not perform as expected in some cases.
+Future updates will allow integration with external OCR tools.

+2. ### Font Errors

    ```
    QFont::fromString: Invalid description 'Fira Sans,10,-1,5,400,0,0,0,0,0,0,0,0,0,0,1'